PROPOSED QLD WATER QUALITY REGULATIONS

 Growers have been given more flexibility in how they minimise soil and surface runoff to reduce erosion, with the specific measures now given as recommendations

 There still remains some areas of concern within the documents.
 These include the retention of the need to keep records about yield.
-ABGC and growers have expressed concern about the way this information might be used and how yield is not a simple measure like it is in other industries.
+ABGC and growers have expressed concern about the way this information might be used and how yield in bananas is not a simple measure like it is in other industries.
 Additionally, it would appear that a nutrient management plan must be written by a person external to the grower.
 We know that there will be some growers that have the training and experience to write their own plans and we would like this to be an acceptable practice.
+Departmental officers are considering these representations with a resolution expected soon.

 New Cropping and Horticulture Development